samueljim/balls/README.md

 # Balls (web)

-Web-based Balls-style game: invite friends with a link, join with your name, turn-based artillery with destructible terrain.
-Built with Next.js, Tailwind, Cloudflare Workers + Durable Objects, and a Rust WASM game engine.
+Web-based worms-style game: invite friends with a link, join with your name, turn-based artillery with destructible terrain.
+Built with Next.js, Cloudflare Workers + Durable Objects, and a Rust WASM game engine.

 ## Structure